Most licensing processes require you to complete a Criminal Background Review and an online review of the ethical rules for educators.

-The Utah State Board of Education requires each applicant who applies for a Utah Educator License to pass an appropriate content knowledge test for the area they are seeking.
+The Utah State Board of Education (USBE) requires each applicant who applies for a Utah Educator License to meet content knowledge competencies for the area they are seeking.
+Some areas may allow an applicant to pass an appropriate content knowledge test to demonstrate that competency.
 Unless otherwise noted, all tests are PRAXIS tests administered by Educational Testing Services (ETS).

-Starting August 1, 2021, a pedagogical performance assessment will be required for a Professional Educator License in Utah.
+Starting August 1, 2021, a Pedagogical Performance Assessment (PPA) will be required for a Professional Educator License in Utah.
 The following PPAs are approved by the Utah State Board of Education.

 The PPAT® Assessment from ETS